Odawara District

 “Well, I was around Tokyo enough.
 Learned the vocabulary.
 How far is the apartment?”

 They passed the fish market.
-Seagulls screened overhead.
+Seagulls screeched overhead.

 “We live on the second floor,” said Taylor.
-He turned up an open staircase behind a row of vending machines.
-Thackeray trudged up the stairs, feeling.
-Taylor unlocked the door and held it open for him.
-He looked like a butler, standing there in his still new, pressed suit.
+He turned up an open staircase behind a row of vending machines, unlocked the door and held it open.
+He looked like a doorman, standing there in his still new, pressed suit.

 “Thanks.” said Thackeray.

-“We’ve got an air conditioner,” said Taylor.
-He stepped into the genkon behind him and shut the door.
+“We’ve even got an air conditioner.”
+Taylor stepped into the genkan behind him and shut the door.

 “Really?”